Compassion Focussed, Trauma-Informed Clinical Psychologist Gladesville

 Floral design with a sign that says take care of yourself

-Be empowered with body-positive health care
+Be empowered with body-neutral health care

 Diet culture is pervasive in our society, and its damaging effects are far-reaching.
 For many people, this pressure leads to a lifetime of chronic dieting, disordered eating, guilt and shame.